A great marriage isn’t something that just happens; it’s something that must be created. Fawn Weaver

 • Each partner knows themselves reasonably well.

-• Each partner honors the others dreams.
+• Each partner honors the other’s dreams.

 • There is a positive sense of humor in the relationship.

-• There are shared goals and a sense of team work in the relationship.
+• There are shared goals and a sense of teamwork in the relationship.

 • There are good conflict resolution skills in the relationship.(sometimes it means to do, and sometimes it means to let go)